Enrique Magalona: Political career

-He was elected Municipal President of Saravia in 1922 and re-elected to the same post in 1925.
+Magalona was elected Municipal President of Saravia in 1922 and re-elected to the same post in 1925.
 In 1926, he was elected President of the Municipal Presidents Convention at Bacolod, Negros Occidental.
 Senator Magalona was elected representative to the ninth and tenth Philippine Legislature from 1931 to 1934, and then, later elected assemblyman from the first district of Negros Occidental in 1935 and re-elected in 1938.
 He was elected Senator for two terms from 1946 to 1949 and from 1949 to 1955.
 Senator Magalona was chairman of the Committees on Accounts and Civil Service; Rules; Public Health; Labor and Immigration and National Exterprises.
 As lawmaker he authored, among others Republic Act.
 342 (Moratorium Act); R.A.
 611 (cumulative computation of vacation and sick leaves) and R.A.
 No. 709 (instruction of Spanish in colleges and universities).

 Personal life

-He was married to Consuelo Gayoso with two children including Pancho Magalona.
+Magalona was married to Consuelo Gayoso with two children including Pancho Magalona.
 His descendants include grandson Francis Magalona and great-grandchildren Maxene Magalona and Elmo Magalona.

 Death

-Enrique Magalona, Sr. died in Manila, Philippines in 1960.
+Enrique Magalona, Sr. died in 1960.